 - Spend more time in New Zealand Fjords – it’s a massive area and simply stunning

-- Visit the kiwi birds
+- Visit the Kiwi birds

 - Definitely don’t skip Hobbiton Village